 Students are always asking me how to prepare for the IELTS exam and it’s a really difficult question to answer.
 There is no simple answer.
 The IELTS is just a test of your English skills.
 Native speakers would have no difficulty in passing it.
 However, there are definitely some important things you can do to speed up the learning process.
 You can learn writing structures and practice your listening, or memorise some useful vocabulary.
 There are so many ways to approach the IELTS exam, but one important point is to consider it in terms of topics.

 Some Common IELTS Topics

-There are some common topics that come up in the IELTS exam and these are the ones you should pay most attention to.
-You might have realized, for example, that the topic of education appears all the time.
-You’ll never see a listening exam that doesn’t include education!
-However, there are plenty of others and not all of the parts of the exam are as predictable as the listening.
+There are some common topics that come up in the IELTS exam and these are the ones you should pay the most attention to.
+You might have realised, for example, that the topic of education appears very frequently.
+You’ll never see a listening exam that doesn’t include education.
+However, there are plenty of others and not all of the parts of the exam are as predictable as listening.